gen2brain/go-fitz/README.md

 go-fitz
 ========

-Simple Golang wrapper for the [MuPDF](http://mupdf.com/) Fitz library.
+Simple Golang wrapper for the [MuPDF](http://mupdf.com/) Fitz library that can extract images from documents.

 Install
 -------